 Two (2) references are required.
 The Admissions Committee does not accept additional references.

-Applicants who are students, or who have recently completed programs of study, are expected to provide academic references from current or recent professors or teachers who are familiar with their work.
-Applicants in the CEGEP and Quebec French Baccalaureate (Collège international Marie de France and Collège Stanislas) category are expected to submit two letters of reference from CEGEP or college professors.
+Applicants are strongly encouraged to provide academic references from current or recent professors or teachers who are familiar with their work.
+Applicants in the CEGEP and Quebec French Baccalaureate (Collège international Marie de France and Collège Stanislas) category are expected to provide both references from CEGEP or college professors.

-Applicants who are unable to obtain academic references because they are no longer students should submit letters from individuals who are well placed to evaluate the applicant's academic abilities such as critical thinking, research, and writing; these may be professional references, but ought to be from a person who is in a supervisory position vis-à-vis the applicant.
+Applicants who are unable to obtain academic references should submit letters from individuals who are well placed to evaluate the applicant's academic abilities such as critical thinking, research, and writing; these may be professional references from a person who is in a supervisory position vis-à-vis the applicant.

 The candidate must inform their referees what category of admission they are applying under.
 It is the candidate's responsibility to ensure that Reference forms are received by the Admissions Office by the applicable deadline.

 The Admissions Office does not confirm receipt of references with the referee via email.
-Applicants are instead encouraged to verify the status of their documents via their Supporting Documents Checklist in Minerva.
+Applicants are instead encouraged to verify the status of their documents via their Supporting Documents Checklist in the Applicant Portal.